Sting (wrestler): Feud with The Authority (2014–2015)

 On November 23, during the main event of Survivor Series, Sting made his first-ever appearance in a WWE ring by attacking Triple H with a Scorpion Death Drop and also costing Team Authority the match.
-On January 19, 2015, Sting made his live Raw debut by appearing backstage during the main event, then walking to the stage, causing a distraction and costing Authority members Big Show, Kane and Seth Rollins their handicap match against John Cena; this win gave the recently fired Dolph Ziggler, Ryback and Erick Rowan their jobs back.
-Triple H challenged Sting to a face-to-face confrontation on the February 2 episode of Raw.
-Sting accepted this challenge on the February 9 episode of Raw by sending a Sting doppelganger into the ring to scare Triple H, after airing a vignette on the big screen accepting Triple H's challenge.
+On January 19, 2015, Sting made his live Raw debut by appearing backstage during the main event, before walking to the stage, causing a distraction that cost Authority members Big Show, Kane, and Seth Rollins their handicap match against John Cena; this win gave the recently fired Dolph Ziggler, Ryback, and Erick Rowan their collective jobs back.
+Triple H then challenged Sting to a face-to-face confrontation on the February 2 episode of Raw.
+Sting accepted this challenge on the February 9 episode by sending a Sting doppelganger into the ring to scare Triple H, after airing a vignette on the big screen accepting Triple H's challenge.
 Sting and Triple H had a confrontation at Fastlane on February 22.
-Following physicality between the two, Sting pointed to the WrestleMania 31 sign with his baseball bat, issuing a challenge for the event that was accepted by Triple H. On the March 16 episode of Raw, Sting made a surprise appearance and helped Randy Orton fight off the Authority.
-Immediately following on the WWE Network, Sting spoke for the first time in-ring.
-He lost at WrestleMania 31 in a match involving interference from D-Generation X and New World Order members, but shook hands with Triple H afterward.
+Following some slight physicality between the two, Sting pointed to the WrestleMania 31 sign with his baseball bat, issuing a challenge for the event that was accepted by Triple H. On the March 16 episode of Raw, Sting made yet another surprise appearance, helping Randy Orton fight off The Authority.
+Immediately following the television broadcast on USA Network, Sting spoke for the first time in-ring, the clip of which was then available to view on the WWE Network.
+Sting lost at WrestleMania 31 in a match involving interference from members of both D-Generation X (DX) and the New World Order (nWo), but shook hands with Triple H afterward.

-Sting returned on the August 24 episode of Raw and challenged the WWE World Heavyweight Champion Seth Rollins at Night of Champions.
+Sting returned on the August 24 episode of Raw, challenging Seth Rollins for the WWE World Heavyweight Championship at Night of Champions.
 Sting defeated Big Show by disqualification in his first match on Raw, as a consequence of Rollins attacking Sting.
 That same night, a second match was booked with John Cena and Sting defeating Show and Rollins.
 At Night of Champions, Sting was defeated by Rollins and experienced a legit neck injury after a turnbuckle powerbomb.
-Sting later told Bill Apter that he does not blame Rollins for his injury, describing the incident as a "freak accident."
+Sting later told Bill Apter that he does not blame Rollins for his injury, describing the incident as a "freak accident".